kevincobain2000/re/README.md

 ## Colors

 `re` displays commands upon previous execution status as RED or GREEN.

 You can clear the colors by using `re clear` flag or `re clear <url>`.

-This will clear the colors for the given URL, when no URL is provided then cleared based on the commands in `README.md` in current dir.
+This will clear the colors for the given URL, when no URL is provided then cleared based on the commands in `README.md` in the current dir.

 # Change Log